conf8o/clj-nbconvert/README.md

 ## Usage(currently)

-1. Set following properties in `src/clj_nbconvert/config.clj`.
+1. Set following config's properties in `src/clj_nbconvert/option.clj`.
-    * :input-path - Jupyter files in its lower hierarchy will be converted to html documents.
+    * :input-path - Jupyter files in its lower hierarchy will be converted to specified format.
-    * :output-path - Formatted files will be in this path.
-Retains hierarchy.
+    * :output-path - Formatted files will be in this path, retaining hierarchy.

 2. Do main function.